Every few months, a fellow coach’s wife asks about income streams other than direct sales and I send them the link to one of my most popular blog

 - Hire My Mom

-If you are choosing to freelance as a Virtual Assistant it may be necessary to pay to join a group at some point for job leads, but not at first.
+If you choose to freelance as a Virtual Assistant, you may find it helpful to join a group that provides job leads.
 Learn about the industry, build up your resume, see what you can do for free.
+Check out VA Elevated.